charlieaverill/Capstone_AI_Academy/README.md

 ![alt text](https://th.bing.com/th/id/R.209ef541590af14032aee4ca63c4e8ae?rik=Met3bGnverH9%2bw&pid=ImgRaw&r=0)

-On this project we will create a model to predict heart diseases using a dataset obtained from kaggle [1]
+On this project we will create a model to predict heart diseases using a dataset obtained from github [1]

 We are looking for an acurracy higher than 80% and less than 5% of false negattives on our confusion matrix